-With November around the corner, we may be only six months away from majorities in the House and Senate who believe in equality and representation for all.
 The only thing standing in our way is the filibuster — an archaic rule that requires 60 votes to pass any legislation in the Senate.
 It’s a rule too often exploited to kill civil rights legislation.

 We are committed to doing what it takes to pass D.C. statehood in the Senate, and that starts with eliminating the filibuster.
-The simple rules change is already popular — Vice President Biden and 17 other former presidential candidates have endorsed this real pathway to D.C. statehood.
-And the rules have been changed before — just three years ago, Trump changed them to confirm a Supreme Court justice to the bench.
+The simple rules change is already popular — Joe Biden and 17 other former presidential candidates have endorsed this as a real pathway to D.C. statehood.
+And the rules have been changed before – just three years ago, Trump changed them to confirm a Supreme Court justice to the bench.
 There’s no longer an excuse to simply support statehood behind closed doors and not take action.